Tutorial

 )

-After re-building the project, running CTest will display the tests as follows:
+After rebuilding the project once again, running CTest will display the tests as follows:

 Start 1: PythonTest